Contributing to Rust

 ## Feature Requests

-To request a change to the way that the Rust language works, please open an
+To request a change to the way the Rust language works, please head over

 ## Bug Reports

 While bugs are unfortunate, they're a reality in software.
 We can't fix what we

 don't know about, so please report liberally.
 If you're not sure if something

 is a bug or not, feel free to file a bug anyway.